|Famous Role||'Ravan' in Ramanand Sagar's television series 'Ramayan'

 - He earned similar appreciation for his portrayal of Ravan in Ramayan just like the other characters in the serial, such as Ram by Arun Govil, Sita by Deepika Chikhalia, and Laxman by Sunil Lahri.

-- Apart from Ramayan, he has also worked in some other popular television serials, such as Vikram Aur Betal (1988) in which he played the role of “Yogi” and Brahmrishi Vishwamitra (1991) in which he played the role of “Trishanku.”
+- Apart from Ramayan, he also worked in some other popular television serials, such as Vikram Aur Betal (1988) in which he played the role of “Yogi” and Brahmrishi Vishwamitra (1991) in which he played the role of “Trishanku.”

 - Before making a career in films and television, he had started his acting career with theatres.
 At the start of his acting career, he did many Gujarati plays and theatres.